Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 By default validation errors for any fields are only visible after the fields gain focus.
 But this can be customized using the `validationErrorVisibility` parameter of the `FeatureForm`.
 This property can be changed at any time to show all the errors.
 It supports two modes of visibility.

 - **ValidationErrorVisibility.Automatic** : *Indicates that the validation errors are only visible for editable fields that have received focus.*
-- **ValidationErrorVisibility.Visible** : *Indicates the validation is run for all the editable fields regardless of their focus state and any errors are shown immediately.*
+- **ValidationErrorVisibility.Visible** : *Indicates the validation is run for all the editable fields, and errors are displayed regardless of the focus state.*

 ```kotlin
 @Composable